puppetlabs/puppet/README_DEVELOPER.md

 This file is intended to provide a place for developers and contributors to document what other developers need to know about changes made to Puppet.

-# Use of RVM considered dangerous #

-Use of RVM in production situations, e.g. running CI tests against this repository, is considered dangerous.
-The reason we consider RVM to be dangerous is because the default behavior of RVM is to hijack the builtin behavior of the shell, causing Gemfile files to be loaded and evaluated when the shell changes directories into the project root.

-This behavior causes the CI Job execution environment that runs with `set -e` to be incompatible with RVM.

-We work around this issue by disabling the per-project RC file parsing using

-    if ! grep -qx rvm_project_rvmrc=0 ~/.rvmrc; then echo rvm_project_rvmrc=0 >> ~/.rvmrc
-    fi

-When we setup CI nodes, but this is not standard or expected behavior.

-Please consider rbenv instead of rvm.
-The default behavior of rvm is difficult to maintain with `set -e` shell environments.

 # Two Types of Catalog

 When working on subsystems of Puppet that deal with the catalog it is important